paritytech/substrate-api-sidecar/MIGRATION_GUIDE.md

-# v0.x.x => v1.0.0-beta.0
+# v0.x.x &rightarrow; v1.0.0-beta.0

 Documentation for v1 endpoints are available here: https://paritytech.github.io/substrate-api-sidecar/dist/

-Today we are rolling `substrate-api-sidecar` v1.0.0.beta.0.
 For most users, the major bump will require transitioning all the endpoint paths they use to an updated version.
-This v1.0.0.beta.0 release contains both the old and new endpoints to help facilitate the transition.
+The v1.0.0.beta.0 release contains both the old and new endpoints to help facilitate the transition.

-**`substrate-api-sidecar` releases after Friday, October 2nd, 2020, will not include deprecated endpoints.** It is important that users finishing transitioning to the new endpoints by this date so they are ready for any emergency updates.
+**`substrate-api-sidecar` releases after Friday, October 2nd, 2020, will not make any gurantees to include deprecated endpoints.** It is important that users finishing transitioning to the new endpoints by this date so they are ready for any subsequent emergency updates.

 Below is a table that is intended to give an overview of what the mapping of deprecated endpoints to there v1 equivalents.
 Many of the new endpoints have unlisted options for query params.

 | v0 path           	              | v1 equivalent path            	                            |
 |--------------------	              |---------------------	                            |